chamithlkml/namefeeder/README.md

 # Namefeeder

 Namefeeder is a work in progress web app which allows rural entrepreneurs to feed their brand names to the market.
+Deployed app is available at https://namefeeder.com/

 ## Here are some of the features of the app (Work in progress)